OGHP/seattle-301d37/15-project-week-kickoff/README.md

 ---

-- Monday morning
-	- Get together with your team and complete the project proposal as outlined in the Day 16 README doc.
-	- Be sure to have a plan in place for your GitHub procedures within your team.
-This should be written down or shared in a document as THE source of truth.
-	- In addition to the project itself, be sure to put together a plan for how your team will address the problem domain and deconstruct it into tasks/TODO items.
-	- When your proposal is complete, meet with the instructional staff to get it reviewed and approved.
-After that you are ready to start building.

 - Daily during Project Week
 	- Standup meeting with instructional staff sometime during the morning
 	- You should do at least one other standup with your team each day